crate/cloud-reference/docs/overview.rst

 is managed by AWS and is located in Ireland.
 Note that the AWS region does not serve the CrateDB Cloud Console directly.

-From the Cloud Console homepage, you can sign in using your Cloud Console username and password (Cognito) or using Microsoft Azure *Active Directory*.
+From the Cloud Console homepage, you can sign in using a Github, Google, or Microsoft Azure account or by creating a separate username and password.

 If you don't have a Cloud Console account yet, follow the steps in the `signup tutorial`_.
 Select the authentication method you wish to use.
 From there, you